acheong08/ChatGPT/README.md

 # ChatGPT
 Reverse Engineered ChatGPT by OpenAI.
 Extensible for chatbots etc.

-Note: This is a proof of concept.
-The goal here is to be able to write bots using the API.
+# Disclaimer
+This is not an official OpenAI product.
+This is a personal project and is not affiliated with OpenAI in any way.
+Don't sue me

 # Features
 - Scientific knowledge